Are the benefits of a keto diet as great for lean women as they are for overweight women?

 We believe that the ketogenic diet is equally helpful for your phenotype as well as the obese insulin resistant group.
 If you become keto-adapted, you would not likely experience hypoglycemia (hunger) that can cause and exaggerate a stress response that ultimately results in much lower pregnancy rates.
 This diet is also excellent for pregnancy as well.

 I would avoid potatoes and almost all fruit.
 Some of these are allowed on paleo.
-Whatever you do, avoid excessive aerobic exercise.
+I also suggest avoiding excessive aerobic exercise, although moderate exercise is Ok.
 The diet then serves as a stress reducer.
 Also stop caffeine.

 Coffee versus green tea?